 Unfortunately, HANA has both of these disadvantages.

 “HANA allows either OLTP or OLAP from a single platform!”

-Blue Baby really liked to say this catchphrase and would say it loudly and frequently, often disrupting the staff in our office.
+Blue Baby liked to say this catchphrase and would say it loudly and frequently, often disrupting the staff in our office.
 We did encourage Blue Baby to be enthusiastic, but the volume on this sentence meant that we had to sometimes put a blanket over Blue Baby’s cage.
 This can work for SAP salespeople and SAP consulting company resources that get a bit too enthusiastic (thinking about the bonus or the billing hours), but putting blankets on top of people is considered unprofessional.
-Instead, we recommend simply sending them out to Starbucks when they get too worked up about their catchphrases.
+Instead, we recommend directly sending them out to Starbucks when they get too worked up about their catchphrases.